aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Function `ungated_balance_transfer_allowed`

 Return whether a store can freely send or receive fungible assets.

-If the store has not been created, we default to returning true as deposits can be sent to it.
+If the store has not been created, we default to returning true so deposits can be sent to it.

 <pre><code><b>public</b> <b>fun</b> <a href="fungible_asset.md#0x1_fungible_asset_ungated_balance_transfer_allowed">ungated_balance_transfer_allowed</a>&lt;T: key&gt;(store: <a href="object.md#0x1_object_Object">object::Object</a>&lt;T&gt;): bool